Top 10 Otherworldly Stargazing Sites in Malaysia

 8. Fraser’s Hill (Pahang)

-Fraser’s Hill in Pahang is probably the most well known location on this list for nature lovers and people who enjoy stargazing.
+Fraser’s Hill in Pahang is probably the most well-known location on this list for nature lovers and people who enjoy stargazing.
 It features many scenic hiking trails and an accessible waterfall, as well as a golf course.
-While Fraser’s Hill is also a popular spot for bird-watching (that is not a typo, I really did mean bird-watching). the resorts on Fraser’s Hill also make it an easy place to stay over until (or after) late night to go stargazing under the clear night sky.
-The hill’s year-round spring weather make it even more attractive for visitors and is truly a haven of nature within Malaysia.
+Fraser’s Hill is also a popular spot for bird-watching (that is not a typo, I really did mean bird-watching). the resorts on Fraser’s Hill also make it an easy place to stay over until (or after) late at night to go stargazing under the clear night sky.
+The hill’s year-round spring weather makes it even more attractive for visitors and is truly a haven of nature within Malaysia.

 So that’s it from me for places to go stargazing in Malaysia.
-I’m sure I’ve missed some places out.
+I’m sure I’ve missed some places.
 After all, there are only so many places I can be at one particular time.
 Where do you like to go stargazing in Malaysia?

 Wherever it is, it can’t be denied that as long as you search for it, Malaysia has many, many beautiful locations to admire the stars and constellations.